brunomaga/brunomaga.github.io/_posts/2019-10-12-Variational-Autoencoders.md

 ---
 layout: post
-title:  "Variational Autoencoders: a brief summary"
+title:  "Variational Autoencoders"
 categories: [machine learning, supervised learning, probabilistic programming]
 tags: [machinelearning]
 ---

-This post is a brief summary of [Auto-Encoding Variational Bayes](https://arxiv.org/abs/1312.6114) and [An Introduction to Variational Autoencoders](https://arxiv.org/abs/1906.02691) from Diederik P. Kingma, Max Welling at the Uversiteit van Amsterdam.
+<small>credit: most content in this post is a summary of the papers [Auto-Encoding Variational Bayes](https://arxiv.org/abs/1312.6114) and [An Introduction to Variational Autoencoders](https://arxiv.org/abs/1906.02691) from Diederik P. Kingma, Max Welling at the Uversiteit van Amsterdam. </small>

 The papers introduces Variational Autoencoders, aiming at performing efficient inference and learning in probabilistic models whose latent variables and parameters have intractable posterior distributions, and on large datasets.
 The SGVB (Stochastic Gradient Variational Bayes) estimator presented can be used for efficient approximation of posterior inference in almost any model with continuous latent variables, and because it’s differentiable, it can be optimized with e.g. gradient descent.
 The AutoEncoding Variabional Bayes (AEVB) algorithm presented uses the SGVB estimator to optimize a model that does efficient approximate posterior inference using simple sampling (from parametric distributions).